Trust and compliance

 Built for regulated analytical development

-Methodra is being built for regulated analytical development, with explicit checkpoints, human approval, and records teams can review with confidence.
+Methodra is being built so regulated analytical work stays reviewable: explicit checkpoints, accountable sign-off, and records teams can follow without reconstruction.

 Compliance model